 In a large bowl, melt the butter in the microwave.
 Next, stir in the milk, salt, and pepper.
 Microwave again on high until the milk is warm but not scalding, about 30 seconds.
 Preheat oven to 365 F / 185 C Butter the bottom and sides of a large, ovenproof 9 x 13-inch baking tray.

-In a separate bowl, toss together the crumbled white cheese and chopped parsley.
+In a separate bowl, toss together the crumbled white cheese, eggs, and chopped parsley.

 Next, take the first sheet of yufka and place it in an uneven, wrinkly fashion to cover the bottom of the tray.
 Spoon about 1/6 of the milk mixture all over the yufka.
 Let it run into the cracks and crevices and around the edges.

 Sprinkle the top of your pastry with sesame seeds or nigella seeds.
-Bake in the pre heated oven for about 45 minutes, or until the top is nicely browned and the center is firm.
+Bake in the preheated oven until the top is nicely browned and the center is firm, 35 to 45 minutes.

-When your pastry is cooked, remove the pan from oven and sprinkle one or two tablespoons of cold water over the top, then wrap the whole thing in clean butcher's paper or a clean towel.
+When your pastry is cooked, remove the pan from the oven and sprinkle 1 or 2 tablespoons of cold water over the top, then wrap the whole thing in clean butcher's paper or a clean towel.
 This helps to soften the top layer.
 Let the pastry rest for about 20 minutes before cutting it into squares.